nais/doc/docs/persistence/kafka/index.md

 !!! warning
     This feature applies only to _Aiven hosted Kafka_.
 On-premises Kafka is deprecated, and creating new topics on-premises was disabled summer 2021.
 For on-premises Kafka, see [on-premises Kafka documentation](https://confluence.adeo.no/display/AURA/Kafka).

+!!! warning
+    For the time being, Kafka Streams is not supported on Aiven.
+This is due to how Kafka Streams creates temporary topics.
+We have a plan to solve this, but it is not implemented yet.

 ## Abstract

 NAV uses Aiven hosted Kafka.
 Access to Kafka is granted by defining a `Topic` resource in one of our Kubernetes clusters.